GradGuide-Team/CRM-Gradguide/FUNNEL_ANALYTICS_DOCUMENTATION.md

-# Funnel Analytics Dashboard Documentation
+c# Funnel Analytics Dashboard Documentation

 ## Overview
 This document provides comprehensive documentation for the Funnel Analytics Dashboard implementation in the GradGuide CRM system.
 The dashboard provides real-time insights into student application stages, document completion rates, visa processing, and distribution analytics.